 10 km: 3 hrs 42 mins

 Seventeen years after my first Robben Island swim, I decided to break the record for swimming around the island itself.
-The view from the water is the same one that welcomes every explorer arriving in Cape Town by sea: Table Mountain on one side, the Island on the other.
+The view from the water is the same one that welcomes every sailor arriving in Cape Town: Table Mountain on one side, the Island on the other.
 It also has lots of kelp.

-Swimming through kelp requires a judgement call; through it or around it, which will be quicker?
-Kelp looks soft, but it contains sharp, jagged edges that can slice your skin.
+Swimming through kelp requires a judgement call; over it or around it, which will be quicker?
+Kelp looks soft, but it contains sharp, jagged edges.
 And you don’t want to cut yourself in the water with Great White sharks around.

 Cape Peninsula, South Africa